department-of-veterans-affairs/ascent-base-ami/vault-aws-auth/README.md

 - Add access and secret key for Vault to use to communicate with AWS API
 	> vault write auth/aws/config/client secret_key=\<secret key\> access_key=\<access key data\>

 - Create a role for AWS ec2 login.
 This example restricts authorization to ec2 instance owned by our account, and issues tokens that last for 24 hours.
-Token ttl will need to match the time period set in the aws auth script on the ec2 instance.
+Token ttl will need to match the time period set in the aws auth timer systemd unit.
 	> ./vault write auth/aws/role/ssh-login auth_type=ec2 bound_account_id=\<our aws account id\> policies=default,authorized_keys_read ttl=24h

 ## On the EC2 instances